chetangr/Advanced-Lane-Finding/README.md

 In `Code Cell 2` of this notebook, I define the number of inner corners (9x6) in the chessboards by visual inspection.
 After reading in the chessboard images using python's `glob` library, each image is converted to grayscale and passed to OpenCV's `findChessboardCorners` function which outputs the corners of each square (inner) in the chessboard.

-[The following explanation is provided by Udacity and explains the process quite well]

 For every image, two lists, `objpoints` and `imgpoints` are updated.

 The `objpoints` contains the (x, y, z) coordinates of the chessboard corners in the world.